-Preventing Aggression in Schools Everyday (PRAISE) is a 20 session classroom-based problem-solving and bullying prevention program designed for 3rd to 5th grade students.
+Preventing Aggression in Schools Everyday (PRAISE) is a 20 session classroom-based problem-solving and aggression/bullying prevention program designed for 3rd to 5th grade students.
 PRAISE was designed to be implemented in the classroom setting for all students to reduce aggressive behavior.
-It is a universal adaptation of the CHOP-developed Friend to Friend program, which specifically targets relationally aggressive 3rd to 5th grade girls in small pull-out groups.
+This bullying prevention program is a universal adaptation of the CHOP-developed Friend to Friend program, which specifically targets relationally aggressive 3rd to 5th grade girls in small pull-out groups.

 Several steps were taken to appropriately modify F2F for the classroom-wide PRAISE program, including: